 The oil and natural gas industry is highly competitive.
-The Company's competitors for the acquisition, exploration, exploitation and development of oil and natural gas properties, purchases and marketing of natural gas and transportation and processing of natural gas, and for capital to finance such activities, include companies that have greater financial and personnel resources available to them than the Company's ability to acquire additional properties and to discover reserves in the future will be dependent upon its ability to evaluate and select suitable properties and to consummate transactions in a highly competitive environment.
-See "Business and Properties."
+The Company's competitors for the acquisition, development and exploration of oil and natural gas properties, purchases and marketing of natural gas and transportation and processing of natural gas, and for capital to finance such activities, include companies that have greater financial and personnel resources available to them than the Company.
+The Company's ability to acquire additional properties and to discover reserves in the future will be dependent upon its ability to evaluate and select suitable properties and to consummate transactions in a highly competitive environment.
+See "Business and Properties -- Competition."